Powerful US Navy Submarine Makes Rare Appearance in the Pacific

 In addition to the political signal, the presence of the USS Nevada in the region presents another opportunity, said Alessio Patalano, professor of warfare and strategy at King’s College London.

-“The presence of these types of vessels, especially in training and exercises, adds an important opportunity to learn to hunt those of other actors in the region,” said Patalano.
+“The presence of this type of vessel, especially in training and exercises, adds an important opportunity to learn to hunt those of other actors in the region,” said Patalano.

 “The DPRK (North Korea) is looking to develop such a platform, and China already uses it.
 Honing the skills to track it is just as important as deploying it as a strategic deterrent,” he said.